Perception through Language

 The way wording affects perception and thought has to do more so with pertinent culture and experience.
 Some languages don't use definite numbers as much as English does and while it may be harder to compare portions it doesn't mean that they can't, they just don't need to and their language developed around that.
 Our mind's created language to communicate and understand, not the other way around.

 Many of the topics discussed in this come from linguist Lera Boroditsky who recognized the problem with language perception is that, "almost everything we know about the mind has been done by English speakers."
 Therefore, Science, Literature, and many other subjects are essentially restrained to an English speakers' interpretation of the world.
-This is just something to remember next time you think about learning a new language or you meet someone who is multi-lingual.
+This is just something to remember next time you think about learning a new language or when meeting someone multi-lingual.

 Thanks for reading and be sure to subscribe below to stay updated on new posts!
 New topics every Monday.